 While this is a possibility, investors should realize the market is already seriously overextended.
 Sure, it could continue to move up, but the correct way to invest in precious metals is not to make a perfectly timed purchase when the rest of the market is crashing, rather it should be done on an ongoing basis.
-Investors should be purchasing metals over a period of time, not one large amount due to the timing of a market collapse.
+Investors should be purchasing metals over some time, not one large amount due to the timing of a market collapse.

 If we look at the Dow Jones Index versus the Silver Price, we can see a very interesting trend that took place when the Fed announced QE3 back at the end of 2012:

-At the end of 2012, the price of silver really started to decline as the Dow Jones Index continued higher and higher.
+At the end of 2012, the price of silver started to decline as the Dow Jones Index continued higher and higher.
 Some precious metals investors are worried that the next time the stock market crashes, so with the price of silver, as it did in 2008.
 However, this time will be different because the silver price fell by more than 70% from its high in 2011, whereas the Dow Jones Index has surged toward the heavens.

-As I mentioned in my interview on Crush The Street, there was a near record GOLD ETF Inflow (364 metric tons) when the Dow Jones Index fell 2,000 points during the first quarter of 2016.
-The only other large Gold ETF inflow surge (450 metric tons) was during the first quarter of 2009, when the Dow Jones Index was crashing into the toilet to a low of 6,700 points.
+As I mentioned in my interview on Crush The Street, there was a near-record GOLD ETF Inflow (364 metric tons) when the Dow Jones Index fell 2,000 points during the first quarter of 2016.
+The only other large Gold ETF inflow surge (450 metric tons) was during the first quarter of 2009 when the Dow Jones Index was crashing into the toilet to a low of 6,700 points.

-What is going to happen when investors really get spooked as the Dow Jones corrects 5,000 points or more??
+What is going to happen when investors get spooked as the Dow Jones corrects 5,000 points or more??

-Which means, investors put ten times the amount of money in physical silver than into paper silver ETFs.
+This means, investors put ten times the amount of money in physical silver than into paper silver ETFs.
 Of course, when the markets finally crack, mainstream investors will move into the silver ETFs because they don’t know any better.
 However, it will be the precious metals investors who will be buying physical silver hand over fist.

-Unfortunately, trying to time the market crash and purchase silver when the situation gets really ugly will likely not work out as many expect.
-Rather, I see a silver market that is totally overwhelmed with very little available physical silver.
+Unfortunately, trying to time the market crash and purchase silver when the situation gets ugly will likely not work out as many expect.
+Rather, I see a silver market that is overwhelmed with very little available physical silver.

 It is impossible to forecast when the broader markets will finally correct and likely crash.
 But, I would not try to time this market to get into physical silver.
 I am not giving out advice, but instead stating what is sound logical reasoning.